A Fast Broadband Beamspace Transformation: Numerical Experiments

 \section{Numerical Experiments}

 This section presents numerical experiments to test the performance of the proposed algorithm on uniform linear array (ULA) and uniform planar array (UPA) configurations.
 We use two delay and sum beamformer variants to benchmark the beamforming performance and the computational efficiency of our algorithm.
 The first variant is a conventional delay and sum (DS) implemented using fractional delay filters truncated to $R$ taps.
 The second is a fast delay and sum (FDS) beamforming technique proposed in \cite{pruned, quadtree}.
+Additionally, we compare our algorithm against sub-band processing to evaluate its efficacy against traditional frequency-based beamforming methods.

+FDS is a multistage algorithm with a filter bank for interpolation in each stage.
+We keep the truncated filter lengths in FDS the same across all stages.
+Similar to the original work on FDS, we employ a radix-2 beamformer with $S = \log_2(M)$ stages.
+At each stage, FDS downsamples by a factor of 2 in the spatial domain while doubling the number of partial beams formed.
+Hence, in the final stage, we end up with $2^S = M$ total beams.
+Both the DS and FDS beamformers use a sinc interpolator as the filtering mechanism.
+Also note that the FDS presented in \cite{pruned} is specifically designed for a ULA; we extend it to a UPA geometry using the procedure described in the Appendix.

+Sub-band processing has the same procedure as alluded to in Section \ref{sec:related}.
+We first take an FFT across $N$ snapshots.
+Once in the frequency domain, we use chirp $z$ to speed up beamspace computations across frequency bins.
+Finally, we take an inverse FFT across all the beams to get the corresponding beams in the time domain.